hajygeld/ResNet-for-ASL-Character-Recognition/README.md

 ## About The Project

-In this project, we have created a Resnet model from sratch using Pytorch and trained it on a dataset of ASL images.
-Since we used ResNet, we named our group "The Three ResNeteers", but it was unfortunately misspelled in the repository name.
-To train this model, the original dataset provided had 8443 images with 9 classes for the letters A to I. We have augmented the dataset by applying transformation techniques such as rotations, shear, height and width shift.
+I implemented the ResNet-18 model from sratch using Pytorch and trained it on a dataset of ASL images.
+To train this model, the original dataset was composed of 8443 images with 9 classes for the letters A to I. I have augmented the dataset by applying transformation techniques such as rotations, shear, height and width shift.
 The final training dataset had over 32772 images with corresponding labels.
 The augmentation script can be found in `data_augmentation.py`.
-We split the data into 80/20 train/validation and trained the model on the train set using the script `train.py` and made predictions on the validation data using `test.py`.
-Below you can find information on how to use our model to make predictions.
+I split the data using a simple holdout cross-validation scheme, with 80% of the data for training and 20% of the data for validation.
+I trained the model on the train set using the script `train.py` and made predictions on the validation data using `test.py`.
+Below you can find information on how to use my model to make predictions.

 [Here goes the title with hyperlink](https://github.com/catiaspsilva/README-template)